Life As a Precision Instrument and Equipment Repairer

 The states with the most job growth for Precision Instrument & Equipment Repairer are Arkansas, Texas, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Rhode Island.
 These states have the worst job growth for this type of profession.

-Precision Instrument & Equipment Repairer Average Salary
+What is the Average Salary of a Precision Instrument & Equipment Repairer

 Precision Instrument and Equipment Repairers who work in Hawaii, Nevada, or Alaska, make the highest salaries.